absinthe0223/OMALab-Employee-Manual/Guiding Principles/conflict-resolution-process.md

 1. In the first phase, the two partners sit together and try to sort it out privately.

-2. If they can’t find a solution agreeable to both, they nominate another [partner](https://omalab.gitbooks.io/omalab-guide/content/GLOSSARY.html#partner)they both trust to act as a mediator.
+2. If they can’t find a solution agreeable to both, they nominate another [partner] (https://omalab.gitbooks.io/omalab-guide/content/GLOSSARY.html#partner)they both trust to act as a mediator.
 The mediator doesn’t impose a decision.
 Rather they support the participants in coming to their own solution.
 Again, a clear request is needed, and a Yes, No, or a compromise.

 3. If mediation fails, a panel of topic-relevant partners is convened.
 Again the panel does not impose a solution.
 They weigh in with what they think is fair, and it's up to the person receiving the request to decide.